Collaboration and Access to Services

 As part of the induction process for all new public officers, the Public Sector Commission holds a half-day induction seminar.
 Staff from the Public Sector Commission, the Office of the Ombudsman and the Office of the Information Commissioner present at these sessions.

-The Office presented on four occasions during the year.
+The Office presented on three occasions during the year.
 The Office provides information on The Role of the Ombudsman and how the Office may be able to assist new public officers in their work.
-This program will continue into 2016-17.

 International Ombudsman Institute

-The International Ombudsman Institute (IOI), established in 1978, is the only global organisation for the cooperation of more than 170 Ombudsman institutions.
+The International Ombudsman Institute (IOI), established in 1978, is the only global organisation for the cooperation of more than 170 Ombudsman institutions from over

 The Office’s involvement:

 The Office is a member of the IOI.
-The Ombudsman was elected to the position of IOI Treasurer and as a member of the Executive Committee of the Board of Directors of the IOI in March 2014.
-The Ombudsman previously served as the President of the Australasian and Pacific Ombudsman Region (APOR) of the IOI from November 2012 until March 2014.
+The Ombudsman was elected 2nd Vice-President of the IOI in November 2016.
+The Ombudsman previously served as the Treasurer of the IOI from March 2014 to November 2016 and President of the Australasian and Pacific Ombudsman Region (APOR) of the IOI from November 2012 until March 2014.

-The objective of the project is to provide a highly accessible, web-based induction tool for newly appointed Ombudsmen, utilising the knowledge and experience of existing Ombudsmen, and a resource for those offices who are undergoing an expansion of functions or dealing with novel or challenging issues.
+In November 2016, the Ombudsman attended the 11th IOI World Conference held in Bangkok, Thailand.
+The Ombudsman gave a speech, The evolution of the Ombudsman in the opening plenary session and in a separate plenary session presented an IOI-funded project jointly undertaken by the offices of the Western Australian and New South Wales Ombudsman, the Starter Kit for New Ombudsman and Developing or Expanding Offices.
+The objective of the project is to provide a highly accessible and practical web-based induction tool for newly appointed Ombudsmen, utilising the knowledge and experience of existing Ombudsmen, and a resource for those offices undergoing an expansion of functions or dealing with novel or challenging issues.

 Information sharing with Ombudsmen from other jurisdictions